 Beckley Police Department

-DSC Training serves three broad purposes:
+Training serves three broad purposes:

 - First, well-trained officers are generally better prepared to act decisively and correctly in a broad spectrum of situations.

 - Second, training usually results in greater productivity, self-reliance, and effectiveness.